VCollins/fish_price_comparison_2025_03_01/README.md

 The technology used is Anaconda 3 operating in a virtual environment, using Python 3.12 and the development environment is Linux.
 No databases were illegally accessed, nor was any of the data gathered using ANY form of scraping - all of the data gathered was from publicly available sources.

+All prices used in the data source and images generated are in rand per kilogram.